abdulhaq-e/ngrx-json-api/docs/service_overview.md

 - `addResourceErrors`, `removeResourceErrors()` and `setResourceErrors()` to modify the `errors` of a `StoreResource`

 More information are available in https://github.com/abdulhaq-e/ngrx-json-api/blob/master/src/services.ts.
-The actions are available in https://github.com/abdulhaq-e/ngrx-json-api/blob/master/src/actions.ts.